 If your research requires a visit to a library off-campus, the Law Library is happy to assist you in accessing the collections and services at other research libraries.
 Please contact Vicente Garces (firstname.lastname@example.org) to arrange access to libraries in the United States and abroad.

 The Law Library offers services to assist faculty members in promoting their scholarship:

 - The University of Minnesota Law School Scholarship Repository provides full-text, open access to Law School faculty publications.
 When permitted by publication agreements and with express permission from the faculty member, the Repository hosts the published versions of scholarly articles authored by the Law faculty during their tenure at the Law School.
 For information about adding your work to the Repository, contact Vicente Garces at email@example.com or 624-2597.

 - SSRN Submissions: The Law Library facilitates submission of Law School faculty scholarship to the Social Science Research Network (SSRN).
 To submit a paper to SSRN use the Law School’s SSRN Submission Form or contact Vicente Garces at firstname.lastname@example.org or 624-2597.

-- Papers posted to SSRN also appear on the Law School’s Working Papers page and in the University of Minnesota Law School Legal Studies Research Paper Series, published by SSRN.
+- Papers posted to SSRN also posted in the Law School’s University of Minnesota Law School Legal Studies Research Paper Series, published by SSRN.

 - Faculty Publications Pages: The Law Library maintains a faculty scholarship database that generates the faculty publications pages on each Law School faculty member’s Law School profile page.
 The database also feeds into the Law School’s Recent Faculty Publications page, which features new books, journal articles, and book chapters authored by members of the Law faculty.
 For more information, contact Connie Lenz at email@example.com.